Can Male And Female Betta Fish Live Together (Tips for success!)

 Betta sororities can be challenging to keep and will need constant monitoring.
-When keeping more than one female betta fish together in any environment, it is best done by experienced fishkeepers that will know how to adapt when difficult situations develop.
+When keeping more than one female betta fish together in any environment is best done by experienced fish keepers who know how to adapt when difficult situations develop.

 Betta fish can live with other fish in the same tank, but there are some important considerations before you start filling your tank with fish.